-VPSC is working with the Government, our public service and the broader public sector to deliver reforms to Victoria's executive officer employment and remuneration framework.
+VPSC is working with the Government, our public service and the broader public sector to deliver reforms to Victoria's executive employment and remuneration framework.

-Executives officers play a critical role, leading our public institutions and supporting the delivery of high quality services for Victorians.
+Executives play a critical role, leading our public institutions and supporting the delivery of high quality services for Victorians.
 Enabling government to recruit and retain the best people is important.
-Victoria must ensure that EO employment arrangements reflect best practice and position our executives to continue the quality work and progressive leadership which characterises our public sector.
+Victoria must ensure that executive employment arrangements reflect best practice and position our executives to continue the quality work and progressive leadership which characterises our public sector.

 - make sure employment and remuneration arrangements for all public entities are clear, effective, efficient and transparent

 - support public sector employers in attracting, retaining and developing the best senior leaders

 - enable easy comparison of executive performance across agencies

 - ensure Victoria receives value for the remuneration it provides